-Closing Sales: Techniques and Steps for a Successful Close
+Closing Sales: 44 Techniques and the Steps for a Successful Close

 Closing a sale is the final step in the sales process that can make or break the deal.
 It is the moment when a potential customer decides to buy your product or service or walks away.